Bobby Brown pleads not guilty to driving drunk

 Brown, 43, a singer with the 1980s boy band New Direction, did not appear in court for Monday's hearing and his plea was entered by his lawyer.
 A pre-trial hearing was set for May 16.

-The singer was arrested on March 26, about six weeks after the sudden death of Houston, when police pulled him over for talking on his cellphone while driving.
+The singer was arrested on March 26, about six weeksfter the sudden death of Houston, when police pulled him over for talking on his cellphone while driving.
 He then failed a sobriety test, police said.

 Brown has a string of arrests over the years for battery, drunk driving and parole violations.
 He was married to Houston for almost 15 years, and their relationship was marked by what the "I Will Always Love You" singer later described as heavy cocaine use and bizarre behavior.